natalieparde/website/_includes/section__publications.md

 ## Invited Talks

 * Natalie Parde.
 Inferring Missing EHR Variables from Clinical Notes to Facilitate Improved Understanding of Patient Health Equity.
 Invited presentation at the *Center for Computational Biotechnology and Genomic Medicine --- Workshop on AI and Healthcare*.
 Virtual, November 11, 2021.
 * Natalie Parde.
-The Dcotor (or Chatbot?)
+The Doctor (or Chatbot?)
 Is In: Towards Automated Support for Healthcare Tasks using Natural Language Processing.
 Invited presentation at the *Tufts University Computer Science Colloquium Series*.
 Virtual, October 14, 2021.
 * Natalie Parde.
 [How to Write a Research Paper](http://www.natalieparde.com/files/how_to_write_a_research_paper.pdf).
 Workshop at the *UIC Break Through Tech Summer Internship Workshop Series*.
 Virtual, July 9, 2021.
 * Natalie Parde.
 The Doctor (or Chatbot?)
 Is In: Towards Automated Monitoring of Cognitive Health Status and Medical Self-Disclosure.
 Invited presentation at the *2020 Conference of the Chicago Chapter of the American Statistical Association (CCASA 2020)*.
 Virtual, November 20, 2020.
 * Natalie Parde.
 Supporting Cognitive Wellness through Spoken Language Analysis.
 Invited presentation at the *Penn State University Joint CSE/IST Colloquium in Natural Language Processing*.
 Virtual, October 23, 2020.